 - Houston Bar Association

-- Ogletree Deakins Breakfast Briefing - "Right-Sizing” Your Workplace – Furloughs, Managing Vacations and Other Alternatives to a Reduction in Force" - Houston - November 11, 2009
+- Ogletree Deakins Briefing - "Right-Sizing” Your Workplace – Furloughs, Managing Vacations and Other Alternatives to a Reduction in Force" - Houston - November 11, 2009

 - April 28, 2014 - International Legal Technology Association KM Blog Post - "Storytelling in Legal Knowledge Management"